classilla/totp-c64/README.md

 Load it onto your Commodore 64, such as with an SD2IEC, or a transfer device like a ZoomFloppy to a real floppy disk, or an 1541 Ultimate-II or U2+.
 I use a U2 with a network connection, FTP the binary to the SD card, and then command the U2 to load it into the Commodore's memory.
-It LOADs and RUNs like a BASIC program (in fact, the main menu *is* a BASIC program).
+It `LOAD`s and `RUN`s like a BASIC program (in fact, the main menu *is* a BASIC program).

 You can opt to load a binary key from disk, or enter a temporary (unsaved) key in hexadecimal.
 If you load from a binary file, you can select the offset and the keylength.
 Why, any file could be a key ...

-With the key loaded, you can set the clock using either a connected device that supports the CMD real-time clock command (T-RA) or enter the time manually.
+With the key loaded, you can set the clock using either a connected device that supports the CMD real-time clock command (`T-RA`) or enter the time manually.
 Although the SD2IEC design supports a compatible RTC, note that many SD2IEC clone implementations do not implement the full specification.
 The menu will tell you if it got a valid response from the device.